gimploo/poglib/README.md

 # poglib
-Bunch of C headers that i found useful.
+Header files that i keep adding and updating on as i program more in C

 ## CONTENTS